bodrovis/jquery-slick-rails/README.md

 */
 ```

-You may use [this](https://github.com/bodrovis/jquery-slick-rails-demo) simple Rails app as an example
+### Demos

-(it also shows how to use the plugin with Turbolinks).
+[Check out this repo showing how to use Slick carousel with Rails app with and without Webpacker](https://github.com/bodrovis/jquery-slick-rails-demo) (it also shows how to use the plugin with Turbolinks).

 ## Turbolinks Gotcha